Fourth grade survivor of Uvalde shooting tells Congress: ‘I don’t want it to happen again’ - NewsBreak

 The package of measures is unlikely to advance to a final vote in the Senate, where Democrats are still trying to strike a deal on passable gun control legislation.
 In an evenly divided Senate, they will need 10 Republicans on board.

-The House is also scheduled on Thursday to vote on a bill by Marietta Democrat Lucy McBath known as a “red flag” bill .
+The House is also scheduled on Thursday to vote on a bill by Georgia Democrat Lucy McBath known as a “red flag” bill .

 Red flag laws allow the courts or law enforcement to temporarily remove a firearm from an individual who is adjudged to pose a threat to themselves or others.